Chapter 6 – Transfers, Promotions, and Other Changes in Status

 - Provision is made for advancement in salary for staff members in classified general service positions in accordance with the Regent Merit System Rules contained in Iowa Administrative Code 681.3.

-- No faculty member shall be transferred involuntarily from the department or college in which he or she holds an appointment, except when:
+- No faculty member shall be transferred involuntarily from the department or college in which they hold an appointment, except when:

-- No faculty member shall be transferred under the provisions of paragraph a(2) of this policy:
+- No faculty member shall be transferred involuntarily under the provisions of paragraph a(2) of this policy:

 - Prior to being given at least three months' notice.